International Space Station: Docking and berthing of spacecraft

 The Progress M-14M resupply vehicle approaching the ISS in 2012.
 Nearly 100 unpiloted Progress spacecraft have delivered supplies during the lifetime of the station.

 Russian spacecraft can autonomously rendezvous and dock with the station without human intervention.
 Once within about 200 km the spacecraft activates its Kurs docking navigation system, exchanging radio signals with the station's beacon to guide orbital manoeuvres.
 As it closes in, more accurate transceivers align the craft with the docking port and control the final approach.
 The crew supervises the procedure and can intervene using the TORU (Tele-robotically Operated Rendezvous Unit) system if required.
-Automated docking has been used by the Soviet programme since 1967, with Kurs introduced on Mir in 1986 and refined since.
+Automated docking has been used by the Soviet program since 1967, with Kurs introduced on Mir in 1986 and refined since.
 Though costly to develop, its reliability and standardised components have delivered significant long-term savings.

 The American SpaceX Dragon 2 cargo and crewed spacecraft can autonomously rendezvous and dock with the station without human intervention.
 However, on crewed Dragon missions, the astronauts have the capability to intervene and fly the vehicle manually.